 The Emerging Leaders Academy is a talent management program targeted to promising, non-managerial staff to help them prepare for leadership roles in their departments and organizations.
 Participants meet together ten times over five months, with classes designed to help them hone their skills for positions of increasing responsibility while also growing their effectiveness in their current roles.

-Contact Noel Rasor, ELA Program Director, if you'd like to be notified about dates for the spring 2014 session or another future session of ELA.
+Contact Noel Rasor, ELA Program Director, if you'd like to be notified about dates for future sessions of ELA or if you have questions about the program.

 Developed by practitioners for practitioners, the Emerging Leaders Academy is more than just a series of professional development classes.
 Each class builds on the ideas from previous meetings to create a broad, practical understanding of working in public service environments that meet the needs of our communities and state.
 Grounded in hands-on activities, each meeting offers valuable takeaways focused on both immediate practical use and long term career success.